djmitch44/SpadesGame/docs/srs_template.md

 ## 6. Other Requirements

-This Program doesnt contain specifics database securence external to the program but recyclaility within the code is general foundation of the programs database alongside with proper code wash and cleansing before reaching the database.
+This Program doesn't contain specifics database securence external to the program but recyclaility within the code is general foundation of the programs database alongside with proper code wash and cleansing before reaching the database.

 ## Appendix A: Glossary